mmurnaneGitHub/WAB_MapTheme-Widget/README.md

 Version 2.13

-1. MapManager.js
+Start with About widget and make the following modifications:

+1. Rename config and widget foldr to Theme.

+2. \jimu.js\MapManager.js

-2. Widget folder Theme
+3. Widget.js & Widhet.html into widget folder Theme

-3. Config file
+4. Config file